ska-sa/katgpucbf/doc/dev-guide.rst

   (or lint-like tool) for type annotations in the Python code - according to :pep:`484` and :pep:`526` notation.

-.. todo:: ``NGC-694``
-  Document these boilerplate files in the repository.

 .. _isort: https://pycqa.github.io/isort/

 Installation Prerequisites